ebastler/E80-1800/README.md

  - [Evy](https://github.com/evyd13) for supplying me with her [GH80-1800 drop in replacement PCB](https://geekhack.org/index.php?topic=96692.0) layout, which I could use for dimensions and measurements - saved me a lot of time!
 Even if I ended up redrawing the dimensions from scratch and changing a few, being able to use his as a starting point was a lot of help.
  - SMOKEY for motivating me once I lost the will to continue with the project
  - MarvFPV for helping me with the physical PCB dimensions and supplying me with valuable ideas
+ - Zitres for organizing and shipping a small-batch closed GB together with me that led to a lot of satisfied users